KB33t-tech/amaze_game/README.md

+{\large Instructions and commands for creating the artifacts of the program:  }

+cd into the base directory called "project", and perform the following commands:

+1. Create the artifacts, including JAR file of the program and JavaDocs:
+	Step1:	mvn clean install
+  	Step2: 	from there, one can find the artifacts inside $basedir/target/

-Instructions and commands for building, running, and testing the game
+{\large Instructions and commands for building, running, and testing the game  }

 cd into the base directory called "project", and perform the following commands: